 Different types of foundations need to be built according to the building structure and existing soil conditions.
 Foundations can specifically be divided into two main types -

-- Deep Foundation - Deep foundations are built for depths greater than 3m upto 65m generally.
+2. Deep Foundation - Deep foundations are built for depths greater than 3m up to 65m generally.

-- Spread Footing - It is also known as Strip footing or Wall footing.
+c.
+Spread Footing - It is also known as Strip footing or Wall footing.
 These types of footings are used for individual columns or walls.
-The base width of these footings are wider than the typical footings.
+The base width of these footings is wider than the typical footings.
 Wider the base, greater the spread of load and better the stability of the structure.
 The bearing capacity of the soil must be enough to support the excess load of the footing.
 These are also used for bridge piers when the bearing soil is less than 3m from the ground surface.